narynbekkyzy/exercise3-comp305/README.md

 Descriptions of classes
 -
 Input Validator: The main class where most of our team’s validation logic is implemented.
 This class contains multiple static methods that check whether user input meets specific criteria.
 Each method corresponds to a different form field, such as name, password, phone number, description, and more.
-The validations cover requirements like:
+The validations cover various requirements that were requested.

 Input Validator Test: Contains all the unit tests written using JUnit to ensure that the validation methods in InputValidator work correctly.